Actions

 Heat pumps

-Ground source heat pumps are beneficial for new homes, and may be worth considering for smaller churches and many church halls.
+Ground source heat pumps are beneficial for new homes, and may be worth considering for some churches and many church halls.

-Air source heat pumps may also be beneficial in some cases.
+Air source heat pumps are now more beneficial in many cases.

 Water conservation

-Water should be used sparingly – so far as is consistent with good hygiene.
+Water should be used sparingly – while using enough to maintain good hygiene.

 We do not know of any church that recycles water on site yet.
-Several are installing water butts in the churchyard.
+However, several have been installing water butts in the churchyard.

 'Grey water' systems are more appropriate for new housing.
 The new Parsonage of St John Wembley has a rainwater harvesting system.

-Anyone planning retrofitting projects to the fabric of a historic building such as most churches, whether under the Green Deal or otherwise, should employ suitably accredited professionals for works to traditional buildings.
+Anyone planning retrofitting projects to the fabric of a historic building such as most churches should employ suitably accredited professionals for works to traditional buildings.

 Finance